Xavierlm11/RPG-UI-Menus/docs/index.md

 ## Welcome

-This web was made by  Xavier López([Xavierelm11](https://github.com/Xavierlm11) on GitHub),Spanish student of CITM,UPC, this is a personal researach with the  objective of How to do a GUI for RPG.
+This web was made by  Xavier López([Xavierelm11](https://github.com/Xavierlm11) on GitHub),Spanish student of CITM,UPC, this is a personal research with the  objective of How to do a GUI for RPG.

 ### Introduction